jayasri21072006/tensorflow-and-pytorch-revision/README.md

-# TensorFlow & PyTorch Revision 🧠
+# TensorFlow & PyTorch fundamentals 🧠

 A personal collection of notes, notebooks, and practice exercises for revising and reinforcing the fundamentals of **TensorFlow** and **PyTorch** — two of the most widely used deep learning frameworks.